FAQ for Council & Staff

 Your residents are inundated with all kinds of ‘home offers’ and it is difficult for people to determine what is legitimate and what isn’t.
 Vulnerable residents are taken advantage of, and people pay into things that don’t end up being reliable.
 An average homeowner has never heard of AMO/LAS and if they haven’t lived in one of the 60 municipalities where the program was offered, chances are they have never heard of our company either.
 As a result, our letters educating your residents on how to mitigate their risk in this area would go in the garbage.
-We could not offer the level of coverage for the energy, water, and sewer line warranty programs that we do, at the low-cost rates that AMO/LAS secured for Ontario municipalities, without the open rates that direct mail can only achieve when residents recognize it is in conjunction with the town, meaning it’s trustworthy and supported through their local municipality.
+We could not offer the level of coverage for the energy, water, and sewer line warranty programs that we do, at the low-cost rates that AMO/LAS secured for Ontario municipalities, without the open rates that direct mail can only achieve when residents recognize it is in conjunction with the town, meaning it’s trustworthy and supported through their local municipality or utility.

 Isn’t this the same as home insurance?

 We encourage you to contact your home insurance provider and find out what your coverage is in this area.
 Chances are, some damages would be covered but the actual repair or replacement of the pipes would not.
 This can cost thousands of dollars.
-A couple of insurance companies are now offering this as a ‘rider’ to a home owner policy however it would require a deductible, and out of pocket cost up front before the homeowner is back up and running, plus the potential concern of increased rates after a claim.
+A couple of insurance companies are now offering this as a ‘rider’ to a home owner policy; however, it would require a deductible, and out of pocket cost up front before the homeowner is back up and running, plus the potential concern of increased rates after a claim.
 We also frequently hear that there are many exclusions in their fine print.
 Our rates have never gone up in the 8 years we have been in Ontario, we do not deny claims and there is no deductible.
 This program is designed to eliminate out of pocket expenses, particularly for the many Ontarians who do not have money saved for home emergencies or are on a fixed income.

 Would we be giving preference to Service Line Warranties over another company?

-Your public works team likely put this before council because they are aware of problems residents have had, will continue to have and how costly it can be, particularly when it happens unexpectedly, as these things often do.
+Your public works team likely put this before council because they are aware of problems residents have had, will continue to have, and how costly it can be, particularly when it happens unexpectedly, as these things often do.
 For many older homes, it is not a matter of ‘if’ but ‘when’.
 If residents choose to enrol in this optional energy, water or sewer line warranty, they are given the peace of mind that as long as they pay a low monthly or annual fee, any problems of this nature that arise will be taken care of.
-Newer homes may not need this type of coverage although we are hearing more recently about some quality issues in some new builds that can result in problems occurring almost as frequently as older homes.
+Newer homes may not need this type of coverage, although we are hearing more recently about some quality issues in some new builds that can result in problems occurring almost as frequently as older homes.